armory/documentation/_spinnaker/aws-container-marketplace.md

 Spinnaker can be installed in any namespace in your EKS cluster; this document assumes that Spinnaker will be installed in the `spinnaker` namespace.

-**_This document is intended only for users of the Armory AWS Container Marketplace offering that have purchased the offering._**
+**_This document is intended only for users of the Armory AWS Container Marketplace offering that have purchased the offering; it will not work if you have not subscribed to the Armory Container Marketplace offering!_**

 ## Prerequisites